opnfv/functest/docs/devguide/index.rst

 Functest is a project dealing with functional testing.
-Functest produces its own internal test cases but can also be considered as a framework to support feature project testing.
+Functest produces its own internal test cases but can also be considered as a framework to support feature and VNF onboarding project testing.
 Functest developed a test API and defined a test collection framework that can be used by any OPNFV project.